-Make lacto-fermented pickles.
+Make Lacto-Fermented pickles.

 The cookbook Nourishing Traditions explains how to use whey along with a brine.

-Think of whey as clear buttermilk.
+Think of whey as transparent buttermilk.

 This idea resonated with me, so I started envisioning how I could do this with fried chicken.
 I marinated my chicken breasts in whey, then rolled them in seasoned flour for some pretty fabulous fried chicken.